Skip to main content

 FIRB Incident Position Description

-The Firing Boss leads ground and/or aerial ignition operations and coordinates with holding resources on prescribed fire and wildfire incidents.
+The Firing Boss (FIRB) leads ground and/or aerial ignition operations and coordinates with holding resources on prescribed fire and wildfire incidents.
 The FIRB supervises assigned firing resources and reports to a Burn Boss, Strike Team/Task Force Leader, or other assigned supervisor.
 The FIRB works in the Operations functional area.

 Leadership Level 2, New Leader (Convey Intent)